18 May 2016 Joanna Byerley

 Telling Lies – Don’t make wild claims on your CV.
 Prospective employers will do their homework and you will probably be found out.
 Also, don’t leave out key information.
 Put on that job you did, even if it was for a short while and explain your reasons for leaving it prematurely.
 People scanning your CV will be looking to make sure there aren’t any gaps, and if there are, you will likely be asked about them in an interview.

-Formatting & Filing – Don’t put ‘Curriculum Vitae’ at the top of a CV; it’s much more important that your name is at the top, standing out and in bold.
-Also don’t use elaborate fonts, ensure that it doesn’t look too busy, give it a simple file name, and make sure that it can be opened on all computers.
+Formatting & Filing – Don’t put ‘Curriculum Vitae’ at the top of a CV; it’s much more important than your name is at the top, standing out and in bold.
+Also, don’t use elaborate fonts, ensure that it doesn’t look too busy, give it a simple file name, and make sure that it can be opened on all computers.
 Finally, try not to break the sacred two-page rule for your CV!

 Salary Information – It’s a big mistake to include salary information on a CV.
 If a prospective employer wants to know your current salary include this in the covering letter.
 If you include it without being asked, it means that you won’t have any bargaining power if and when it comes to being offered a job.

-And the biggest mistake that you can make comes when you think you’ve finished ‘doing’ your CV and your ready to start sending it out.
+And the biggest mistake that you can make comes when you think you’ve finished ‘doing’ your CV and you are ready to start sending it out.
 Wrong!
 What you’ve done by using the steps above is create a template of your CV.
 Don’t forget, when your applying for specific jobs, you need to read through a job description and tailor, tailor, and tailor your CV again to fit the role you want to apply for!
 Good luck happy job hunters.